|

 These thoughts are not about the indeed great functionality of Matrix clients or other advantages - but should rather encourage to deal with different topics and to perceive arguments more consciously and to question them.
 They reflect my personal impression of the “Matrix-Hype” and my private opinion about it.
 However, I do not have an opinion set in stone, but see it as a development process.

-The Matrix protocol is often seen and sold as the solution at the center of the chat universe, with the help of which interoperability could be achieved.
+The Matrix specification is often seen and sold as the solution at the center of the chat universe, with the help of which interoperability could be achieved.
 I don’t see it that way..

 The experience from many conversations shows that often something is picked up and so (or similar) simply passed on in another context - without questioning the statements before.
 This creates a false positive impression or misunderstandings.